xjiang4/ellipsoids/branches/issue_133_aatanesyan/doc/chap_ellTube.rst

 Projections of ellipsoid tubes and unions
 -----------------------------------------

-As it has already been said we can create either static or dynamic projections for ellipsoid tubes and only static projections for unions of ellipsoid tubes.
+As it has already been said we can create either static or dynamic projections for ellipsoid tubes and only static projections for tubes by the instant of time.
 There are several methods in *Ellipsoidal Toolbox* for that.
 Most of them has already been described:

 -  *project*, *projectStatic* and *projectToOrths* for ellipsoid tubes;

--  *project* and *projectStatic* for unions of ellipsoid tubes.
+-  *project* and *projectStatic* for tubes by the instant of time.

-It should be mentioned that from here on all the examples are written for ellipsoid tube projections, but their usage is the same for ellipsoid tube union projections.
+It should be mentioned that from here on all the examples are written for ellipsoid tube projections, but their usage is the same for the projections of tubes by the instant of time.
 We wiil use *getProj* function to create ellipsoid tube projection that we will work with.

 .. literalinclude:: ../products/+gras/+ellapx/+smartdb/+test/+examples//example_getProj.m
    :language: matlab
    :linenos:

-As with ellipsoid tubes and unions of ellipsoid tubes we can get all the types of differet data about projections.
+As with ellipsoid tubes and tubes by the instant of time we can get all the types of differet data about projections.
 There is a set of methods that can give information about the data stored in the object and give access to it.

 .. literalinclude:: ../products/+gras/+ellapx/+smartdb/+test/+examples//example_getDataProj.m